juanbelieni/juanbelieni.github.io/content/posts/peano-numbers-in-lean/index.md

 #### Identity element

-The identity element for addition is 0, so we have to proof that $a + 0 = a$.
-I will also proof that $0 + a = a$, which will be useful when showing the proof for the addition commutativity.
+The identity element for addition is 0, so we have to prove that $a + 0 = a$.
+I will also prove that $0 + a = a$, which will be useful when showing the proof for the addition commutativity.

 For the right-identity, we can simply use the `rfl` tactic, because Lean will match $a + 0$ with the addition definition: